Upcoming Changes to our Terms of Service

 You can review a section dedicated exclusively to important terms that are related to how Voices operates.
 Importantly, you’ll see the distinction between a Job Agreement (between a client and talent) and a Service Agreement (between a client and Voices), as well as more definitions around important job and Job Agreement-related language.

-You’ll notice clearer language around how and when payment is released to talent, including payout timing and how this could differ with jobs managed by Voices Professional Services.
+You’ll notice clearer language around how and when payment is released to talent, including payout timing and how this could differ with jobs managed by Voices Managed Services.

 You can see how we define who is able to create an account and enter into agreements through Voices, Job Agreement-related or otherwise.
 In other words, customers must be at least 18 years old to create an account and use Voices.

 You’ll see clearer distinction between when ownership of working and final files (or ‘work product’) transfers from talent to client, how and where usage is defined and agreed upon via the Job Agreement, and how that may differ with certain Managed Services engagements.
 As with our previous T.O.S., this differs from user generated content, client content, and talent content.

 Finally, you’ll be able to better understand what happens following the closure of a talent or client account, either at the request of the customer or by Voices.
 There’s also clearer language around what happens to a customer’s access to Voices, their user information, and their financial information.

 Importantly, when and how talent receive funds and get paid for their work is not changing.
 The 14-day auto-release and weekly payout window is still in place, with the exception of Managed Services jobs, as was the case before.